-In the third paragraph, you can either commit to one strong Call to Action, a few different policies or two extreme red lines, which you say you intend to work between.
+In the Proposal section, you can either commit to one strong Call to Action, a few different policies or two extreme red lines, which you say you intend to work between.
 Remember, while you do not need to fully commit yourself to what you write in your Position Papers, it is important that you show the margins within which you will be operating at the conference.
 Doing this shows there is thought behind your actions and gives you more credit with the chairs for diplomatic progress.
 It is thus strongly advisable that you not write something that you will directly contradict through your actions in committee sessions.

 The PReP Formula for Successful Position Papers

 PReP stands for Position, Relation, extra & Proposal, which are the essential parts of every position paper.
 PReP will help you remember the formula.

 Position – Your view / interpretation of the issue being discussed.
 (Paragraph 1)

 Relation – Your connection to the topic being discussed.
 (Paragraph 2)

 extra – The optional 4th paragraph which can contain extra information your feel is critical to your case, but doesn’t naturally fit into one of the other three paragraphs.
 This paragraph still comes before the one containing your policies.

 Proposal – The practical policies you would want to see in the resolution.
 (Paragraph 3)